Christ Carrying the Cross (Bosch, Ghent)

-Christ Carrying the Cross is a painting attributed to a follower of Hieronymus Bosch.
-It was painted in the early 16th century, presumably between 1500 and 1535.
+Christ Carrying the Cross (also referred to as Christ Bearing the Cross) is a painting attributed to a follower of Hieronymus Bosch.
+It was painted in the early 16th century, presumably between 1510 and 1535.
 The work is housed in the Museum of Fine Arts in Ghent, Belgium.
-The painting is notable for its use of caricature to provide grotesque-looking faces surrounding Jesus.
+Various aspects of the painting have been a source of scholarly debate.
+The painting is notable for its use of caricature to provide grotesque-looking faces surrounding Jesus and is an expression of Bosch's pessimistic views.
+It exhibits Christian imagery and symbolism, deriving its core elements from the Bible.